Longest Golf Drivers 2024: Our Head-to-Head test reveals the best drivers to get you the most distance.

 For players looking to neutralize excess spin, the TSR4 is Titleist's ultimate low-spin offering, designed to bring maximum speed and distance to high-level players.
 Two adjustable weighting options allow players to customize their spin profile: a heavier weight in the forward setting maximizes spin reduction while moving the weight to the back creates more of a “TSR3.5” performance profile.
 The TSR4 also features a multi-plateau VFT face, designed to capture consistent speed and distance from across the entire hitting area.

 On our spreadsheet the TSR4 posted the 2nd fastest ball speed of our entire 2024 low spin driver test, it was also our test pro’s longest low spin driver of the year.
-By posting the 3rd lowest backspin number in our entire test, be aware that this is a seriously low-spin option, meaning it should only ever fall into the hands of very high-speed players.
+By posting the 3rd lowest backspin number in our entire test, be aware that this is a seriously low-spin option, meaning that we feel it should only ever fall into the hands of very high-speed players.
 As good as the performance is, if you’re attracted to any Titleist TSR driver in the first half of 2024 I’d recommend holding off to first see what comes down the Titleist pipe next, which should be sometime between high summer and early autumn.

 TG Test Pro Data (10°, Tensei Blue shaft):